MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Mechanically Relevant Enemies
 **Oryx, The Taken King**

-: Immune to damage outside of final stand unless he is stunned.
+: Immune to damage outside of his final stand unless he is stunned.
 Weak spot is his glowing chest.

 : Has the following attacks:
 - Spite of the King, a projectile salvo attack.
 Used when any player has Torn Between Dimensions.
 - Fist of Darkness, a slam.
 Instantly kills any player it hits and always targets a plate.
 Only used outside of final stand and always used twice per phase: one at the start of the phase and one roughly 110 seconds later, before Doxology.
 This interval is shortened to 5 seconds after the Brand of Immortality buff has been stolen.
 - Doxology, a raid wipe that always has a text tell.
 Can be interrupted by detonating Corrupted Light, starting DPS phase.
 Always used once per phase and is always followed by the second Fist of Darkness per phase, excluding during his final stand where he will cast it after the right-side Ogre spawns.

-At the end of a phase, he will always do one of two special attacks:
+: At the end of a phase, he will always do one of two exclusive attacks:
 - Summon Darkness Sphere, does what it says on the tin.
 Summons a Shade of Oryx and a major Taken Knight on each plate after he dies.
 - Wrath of the King, targeted AoEs on all players.
 A major Taken Knight is spawned on each plate.
 WotK is continuously cast until all 4 Knights are dead or until 9 bombs spawn on each player.